Why now is the moment to join the Architecture and Design Scotland Board

 Architecture and Design Scotland is entering one of its most exciting chapters yet and we’re opening recruitment for three new board members to help shape the next phase of our national design mission.

 Over the past year, we’ve been working closely with the Scottish Government to refine our focus and strengthen the contribution we make to Scotland’s built environment.
-As Angela Bonney reflects in the launch film, this renewed direction brings “a focused view of the areas where we can make real impact”, building on the expertise across Architecture and Design Scotland and our partnerships with organisations across Scotland and beyond.
+As board member Angela Bonney reflects in the launch film, this renewed direction brings “a focused view of the areas where we can make real impact”, building on the expertise across Architecture and Design Scotland and our partnerships with organisations across Scotland and beyond.

 Championing the future of Scottish architecture